🚀 What’s Next.js and Why Should You Get Excited?

 }

-Let’s create a dynamic blog post page:
+Next.js can create pages that change based on the URL.
+Let’s build a dynamic blog post page:

 - Go to